 The second phase, which can last up to three days, is characterized by symptoms such as vomiting, oral and gastric ulcers, kidney failure, coma and death.

-Six states—Oregon, California, New Mexico, Arizona, Tennessee, and Maine—have successfully passed legislation requiring that a bittering agent be added to ethylene glycol antifreeze to make it unpalatable for animals and children.
-After years of legislative debate the manufacturers agreed to work at the state and federal levels to pass mutually-agreed upon language that gets to the goal of better regulation of these dangerous chemicals.
+Six states—Oregon, California, New Mexico, Arizona, Tennessee, and Maine—require that a bittering agent be added to ethylene glycol antifreeze to make it unpalatable for animals and children.

-While major advances are being made, a federal antifreeze bittering bill is yet to become law.
-For now it is up to concerned citizens and animal lovers to keep even the most curious critters out from under antifreeze's bitter-sweet—but deadly—spell.
+Concerned citizens and animal lovers can help by keeping even the most curious critters out from under antifreeze's bitter-sweet—but deadly—spell.